cyf-gh/YPM/README.md

-# YPM (Yuji Protocol Message)
+# YPM (YiFan Protocol Message)

-YPM (Yuji Protocol Message) is a simple protocol structure, used for lightweight net or application message usage.
+YPM (YiFan Protocol Message) is a simple protocol structure, used for lightweight net or application message usage.

 ## Out-of-the-box